rossawslater/SHP/README.md

 # SHP
 Bacterial Aggregation Modelling -
-This project will model bacterial aggrecating using Smoluchowski and Becker - Doring models
+This project will model bacterial aggrecating using an adapted version of the Smoluchowski equation